jillesvangurp/inbot-utils/README.md

 # Changelog
+- 1.30
+  - use gradle and update some dependencies
 - 1.29
   - Extract sign method in JwtTokenCreate service so users can use a custom builder.
 - 1.28